pickettj/geomapping/Historical_Shape_Files/README.md

 ## Can I use these?

 This work is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/?ref=chooser-v1).
 If you used them unmodified in your work, please credit me.
-If you adapt them, then it is now your work.
+If you adapt them - even just a little bit - then it is now your work.

 ## How do I even open these files?